The Sum of All Fears (film): Development

 In October 1999, Harrison Ford announced that the next Jack Ryan novel being scripted into a film would indeed be The Sum of All Fears and that "hopefully we'll get that to a place where we can make a movie."
 During this time, writer Akiva Goldsman wrote multiple drafts of the script.
 However, on June 8, 2000, it was announced that Ford had dropped out of the film after he and director Phillip Noyce were unable to work out script problems.
 It was later announced that Ben Affleck would take on the role in a $10 million deal that would see the series rebooted with Jack Ryan portrayed at an earlier stage in life.
 "The day I received the offer to play Jack Ryan, I was filming a Pearl Harbor scene with Alec Baldwin.
 He was very sweet and said I should do it," said Affleck.
 "I wouldn't have done the movie without talking to Harrison Ford first.
 He gave me his blessing.
 That's what I needed to hear."
 Months after Affleck became attached to the project, director Phil Alden Robinson was brought on to lead it.

 While the basic plot is the same in the movie as in the book, there were significant changes.
 Noting these substantial changes, in the commentary track on the DVD release, Tom Clancy jokingly introduced himself as "the author of the book that he [director Phil Alden Robinson, who is present with Clancy] ignored" and spending most of the commentary poking fun at the film's factual inaccuracies and differences from the source material.
 Perhaps the largest change were the original terrorists.
 In the novel, they were Arab nationalists, but in the film, they were changed to neo-Nazis.
 A common misconception is that this was done as a reaction to the September 11, 2001, attacks, but the movie finished filming in June 2001.

 On the "making-of" DVD extra, director Alden Robinson said that the change was purely for elements relating to the plot, because Arab terrorists would not be able to plausibly accomplish all that was necessary for the story to work.
-In addition, the terrorists in the book received significant aid from elements in East Germany, a country which had ceased to exist before the novel was even published.
+In addition, the terrorists in the book received significant aid from disaffected former agents of the recently defunct East Germany.
 The group Council on American-Islamic Relations (CAIR) did mount a two-year lobbying campaign that ended on January 26, 2001, against using "Muslim villains", as the original book version did.